awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/upload-input-files.md

-# Step 5: Upload files for transcoding<a name="upload-input-files"></a>
+# Step 3: Upload files for transcoding<a name="upload-input-files"></a>

-AWS Elemental MediaConvert can take in your input files from Amazon S3 or from a server through HTTP or HTTPS\.<a name="upload-with-s3"></a>
+AWS Elemental MediaConvert can take in your input files from Amazon S3 or from a server through HTTP or HTTPS\.
+To provide your files from Amazon S3, upload them to your S3 bucket\.<a name="upload-with-s3"></a>

 **To upload files to an S3 bucket**